-Are you snowed in this week?
-We're welcoming March, but we haven't put away the winter boots just yet.
+Snow is coming.
+We've welcomed 2019, but we know it's not quite time to put away the winter boots.
 You're probably worrying if you can still Save Energy.
-As the whole of the UK is getting buried under the snow, many people will be bracing themselves for those Energy costs rising.
+As the whole of the UK is getting prepared for the snow, many people will be bracing themselves for those Energy costs rising.

 But that doesn't have to be the case - you should be able to stay warm and stress-free!

-This is why we've put together our top 5 tips for how to Save Energy this snowy week.
+This is why we've put together our top 5 tips for how to Save Energy during snowy weeks.
 This gives you one less thing to worry about!

 Top tips to Save Energy at home - When it snows